tc39/notes/es6/2014-11/nov-18.md

 ```
 4. If O is an exotic Array object, then
    a.
 Let C be Get(O, "constructor").
    b.
 ReturnIfAbrupt(C).
    c.
 If IsConstructor(C) is true, then
 i.
-Let thisRealm be the running execution context’s Realm.
+Let thisRealm be the running execution context's Realm.
 ii.
 If SameValue(thisRealm, GetFunctionRealm(C)) is true, then
 iii.
 Let A be the result of calling the [[Construct]] internal method of C with argument (0).
 5. If A is undefined, then
 a.
 Let A be ArrayCreate(0).